Sus-123/MovieTrackerApp/README.md

 step 6 : open in browser : localhost : PORT_NO .

                                                You are good to Go !

-Soon i will be hosting this web app on AWS !
+This website is hosted on this domain : http://imoviesushant.xyz

 Plese report any changes/problems you would like to see .